Alyson Lewis

-Alyson Lewis (formerly Huber, born March 1, 1972) is an American politician who served in the California State Assembly from 2008–2012.
+Alyson Lewis (formerly Huber, born March 1, 1972) is an American politician who served in the California State Assembly from 2008 to 2012.
 She is currently a judge of the Superior Court of Sacramento County in California for a term that expires in January 2027.
 She is a Democrat.

 Career

 Political

 In 2008 Lewis ran for the California State Assembly to represent the 10th district.
 She ran under her married name, Huber.
 For over three weeks after the November general election, Lewis was behind in the vote count; however, after provisional ballots from Sacramento County were counted, she was declared the winner on November 26, 2008.
 The final count showed she had defeated Jack Sieglock, a Republican and a San Joaquin County Supervisor, by 474 votes.
 Sieglock had already attended the orientation for new Assembly members when he learned he hadn't won.

 In 2010, Sieglock unsuccessfully challenged Lewis, who again ran under her married name Huber, for the same seat.
 Lewis won the election with 52.0% of the vote, with Sieglock garnering only 42.7%.

 Although she had initially planned on seeking reelection in 2012, Lewis ultimately declined to run due to her pending divorce and the redrawing of her district lines.